safaabuzaid/brain-MRI-CNN-reliability-study/README.md

-# Evaluating the Clinical Reliability of Deep Learning Models for Brain Tumor Classification Using MRI: An Explainable AI Approach
+# Evaluating the Clinical Reliability of Deep Learning Models for Brain Tumor Classification Using MRI

 This repository explores **whether deep learning models that achieve high accuracy on brain tumor MRI classification actually make clinically meaningful decisions.**
 The project combines CNN models with **explainable AI technique** to understand *where the model looks and whether that focus aligns with real medical features.*